On a Conjecture of Rapoport and Zink

 In this section we recall the construction of Rapoport's and Zink's $p$-adic period spaces.
-We strengthen their conjecture mentioned above and interprete it in terms of the \'etale fundamental group.
+We strengthen their conjecture mentioned above and interpret it in terms of the \'etale fundamental group.
+We also explain its relation with towers of \'etale covering spaces.
 Let us first recall the definition of filtered isocrystals.
 We denote by $\BF_p^{\,\alg}$ an algebraic closure of the finite field with $p$ elements and by $K_0:=W(\BF_p^{\,\alg})[\frac{1}{p}]$ the fraction field of the ring of Witt vectors over $\BF_p^{\,\alg}$.
 Let $\phi=W(\Frob_p)$ be the Frobenius lift on $K_0$.

 \begin{definition} An \emph{$F$-isocrystal over $\BF_p^{\,\alg}$} is a finite dimensional $K_0$-vector space $D$ equipped with a $\phi$-linear automorphism $\phi_D$.
 If $\LL$ is a field extension of $K_0$ and $Fil^\bullet D_\LL$ is an exhaustive separated decreasing filtration of $D_\LL:=D\otimes_{K_0}\LL$ by $\LL$-subspaces we say that $\ulD=(D,\phi_D,Fil^\bullet D_\LL)$ is a \emph{filtered isocrystal over $\LL$}.
-The integers $h$ for which $Fil^{-h}D_\LL\ne Fil^{-h+1}D_\LL$ are called the \emph{Hodge-Tate weights} of $\ulD$.
+The integers $i$ for which $Fil^{-i}D_\LL\ne Fil^{-i+1}D_\LL$ are called the \emph{Hodge-Tate weights} of $\ulD$.
 We let $t_N(\ulD)$ be the $p$-adic valuation of $\det\phi_D$ (with respect to any basis of $D$) and we let

 The filtered isocrystal $\ulD$ is called \emph{weakly admissible}\footnote{This used to be the terminology until Colmez--Fontaine~\cite{CF} showed that for $\LL/K_0$ finite \emph{weakly admissible implies admissible}.
 Since we consider also infinite extensions $\LL/K_0$ for which the Colmez--Fontaine Theorem fails we stick to the old terminology.} if